Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Model Interpretation

 \section{Model Interpretation}

 As we have used a data-driven method to classify stars in this work, we want to ensure that the final model matches our physical intuition.
 It is also important to ensure that the model is not using any confounding variables (e.g., extinction or metallicity) that could be correlated with carbon enhancement but are not a direct measurement of the true carbon abundance.
-Typically, model interpretation is done by determining the importance of each input feature for the final inference and comparing to expectations from physical models.
-Here, we investigate the importance of two key Hermite coefficients and how they relate to the true carbon abundance.
+Typically, model interpretation is done by determining the importance of each input feature for the final inference and comparing it to expectations from physical models.
+Here, we investigate the importance of four key Hermite coefficients and how they relate to true carbon abundance.
+Furthermore, we compare BP/RP spectra of CEMP stars from the training sample to newly classified stars in order to ensure they match expectations.